ShanaryS/weather-prediction-ML/README.md

 # Weather Prediction using Machine Learning

 Predict the weather conditions of a day in NYC or other large cities using various machine learning algorithms.
-Observe the accuracy of each model as well as use any to predict the weather conditions with a few input values.
+Observe the accuracy of each model in all categories of weather conditions.
 Prediction is split into 5 categories:

 * Sky - Clear vs Cloudy
 * Rain